| PURSE

 purses are really becoming subways for micro organisms,"

-to another.
-So it's just like germ 'public transportation.'
-I'm
+location to another.
+So it's just like germ 'public

 |